Since its launch, ChatGPT has gone viral as a human-like chatbot that responds to users based on what they input.

 Visitors who access the ChatGPT site by a search engine are visiting through a number of keywords.
 Below are the top keywords by traffic share, using data gathered by SimilarWeb:

 The keywords ranking here give us an idea of just how quickly ChatGPT has exploded, as most of the top keywords mention ChatGPT by name, rather than ambiguous search terms.
-Google Trends shows that at the end of November 2022, there was no trend data for the term ‘ChatGPT’ but in January 2024, the site received a traffic share of 34.1 million for this keyword.
+Google Trends shows that at the end of November 2022, there was no trend data for the term ‘ChatGPT’ but in May 2024, the site receives a traffic share of 53.2 million for this keyword.

 What can ChatGPT be used for?